 Carta

 Carta has helped numerous startups and large companies resolve the issue of confusing and tedious equity management.
 The service took on the complex process of issuing, distributing, and tracking shares and options.
-Users gained convenient access to a transparent picture of company ownership distribution, simplifying decision-making and financial management processes.
+Users gained convenient access to a transparent view of the company’s ownership distribution, thereby simplifying decision-making and financial management.

 Carta’s logo is strict.
-The platform’s name is presented in a simple black font, enclosed within a rectangular frame emphasizing stability.
-The absence of details in the emblem creates a sense of reliability and the company’s business-oriented approach to financial matters.
+The platform’s name is presented in simple black font, enclosed within a rectangular frame that emphasizes stability.
+The emblem’s lack of detail conveys reliability and the company’s business-oriented approach to financial matters.

 Bill.com